-6.4 Termination of employment

-Treatment on termination of employment is as follows;

-EVENT AWARDS NO DT YET GRANTED AWARDS GRANTE D, BUT NOT YET VESTED VESTED BUT RESTRICTED VI CASH & VI UNHURDLED EQUITY HURDLED EQUITY VI UNHURDLED EQUITY VI HURDLED EQUITY RESTRICTED SHARES Resignation Termination for poor performance ive is payable in respect of mance years as at the date For Retained under the plan with restriction periods continuing to apply.
-Summary dismissal No further variable incenti the current or prior perform of notice of termination. ive is payable in respect of mance years as at the date For feited.
-Forfeited.
-Death A pro-rated variable incentive based on the period of the performance year completed (excluding notice paid in lieu or gardening leave) and full year performance score will be delivered at the normal time.
+Se (approval.
+6.4 Termination s are reviewed and endorsed, the of employment nination of employment is as foll endations for the f Executive KIMP to tr ie Board for final al Awards not yet g granted Awards granted, but not yet vested Vested but restricted ersona Event VI Cash & VI Unhurdled Equity Hurdled Equity VI Unhurdled Equity VI Hurdled Equity Restricted Shares ^c pers Resignation Termination for poor performance No further variable incentive is pa the current or prior performance notice Forfeited Retained under the plan with restriction periods continuing to apply Fol Summary dismissal No further variable incentive is pa the current or prior performance notice of termination • Forfeited Forfeited Death A pro-rated variable incentive based on the period of the performance year completed (excluding notice paid in lieu or gardening leave) and full year performance score will be delivered at the normal time.
 If an Executive is employed for only a short period of the year, the Board may determine to award no Variable Incentive.
+INO additional Hurdled Immediate vesting and conversion to unrestricted shares (subject to Board approval) Immediate conversion to unrestricted shares (subject to Board approval)

+1 The Volume Weighted Average share price provides the average price that a security has traded at throughout the day or agreed period.

-No additional Hurdled Equity Performance Rights will be granted.
-Immediate vesting and conversion to unrestricted shares (subject to Board approval).
-Immediate conversion to unrestricted shares (subject to Board approval).
-Mutual agreement Retirement (requires Board approval) Redundancy Total and permanent disablement (TPD) A pro-rated variable incentive based on the period of the performance year completed (excluding notice paid in lieu or gardening leave) and full year performance score will be delivered at the normal time.
-If an Executive is employed for only a short period of the year, the Board may determine to award no Variable Incentive.
-No additional Hurdled Equity Performance Rights will be granted.
-Retained under the plan with restriction periods and hurdles (where applicable) continuing to apply.
-Retained under the plan with restriction periods continuing to apply.
+Mutual agreement Retirement (requires Board approval) Redundancy Total and permanent disablement (TPD) year performance score will be delivered at the normal time.
+If No additional Hurdled Equity Performance Rights will be granted.
+Retained under the plan with restriction periods and hurdles (where applicable) continuing to apply served to termination date are retained under Retained under the plan with restriction periods continuing to apply -- -- -- -- --- ---